farmalloc/exp_collective_farmalloc/README.md

 scripts/figure9.sh
 ```

-### Reduction of Remote Swapping

-Our claim regarding reduction of remote swapping is:

-> Using the collective allocator appropriately for object placement aware of the far-memory model actually benefits to reducing remote swapping.

-This claim is supported by the experimentation in Section 5.3, where we
-executed the benchmark programs and counted the number of swapping.
+#### Key-Value Store Benchmarks (Figures 10 and 11)

 The remaining files in the `src` directory (those that do not start with `analyze_edges`)
 are benchmark drivers for this experimentation.
 Through the [Build](#build)
 section in the Getting Started Guide, they have already been compiled into the `build` directory.

 The benchmark programs can be executed though `scripts/kvs_benchmark.sh`.
 A single execution
-gives a number for a single data point in Figures 10, 11, and 12.
+gives a number for a single data point in Figures 10 and 11.
 We have already
 tried it in [Testing the Artifact](#testing-the-artifact) section in the Getting Started
 Guide.

 In short, the following command will give the number of swapping for the
 `local+dfs` variant of the B-tree with $L=200$, $\alpha=1.3$ and $U=0.05$,
-corresponding to the right most dark gray (purely-local & page-aware (dfs))
+corresponding to the right most dark gray (local+dfs)
 plot in Figure 10c in the paper.

 ```bash